dbeniamine/vim-compile/README.markdown

 without, it is also compatible with [vim-latex](http://vim-latex.sourceforge.net/) compilation settings.

+Since v0.1.1 it can also compile using [vimux](https://github.com/benmills/vimux) but for the moment it does not provide the quickix window for vimux compilations.

 It provides an easy and unified way to set and use compilers, see the Features secion.